Resst94/Python_Web_HW5/README.md

 add the ability to select additional currencies in the program's responses through the passed parameters of the console utility take the web socket chat from the lecture material and add the ability to enter the exchange command.
 It shows users the current exchange rate in text format.
 You can choose the format of the display at your own discretion extend the added exchange command to allow users to view the exchange rate in the chat for the last few days.
-Example exchange 2 use the aiofile and aiopath packages to add logging to the file when the exchange command was executed in the chat
+Example exchange 2 use the aiofile and aiopath packages to add logging to the file when the exchange command was executed in the chat.

-Translated with DeepL.com (free version)